 The reality is that bad harmonics are not necessarily even or odd but occur the further you get from the fundamental frequency.
-The real true advantage of valves over solid state devices happens at the onset of the distortion of the signal.
-As a valve is driven the onset of distortion occurs earlier and gradually where as with transistor devices, it sets in abruptly and harshly.
-This concept is very similar to the a main difference between analog and digital devices and their headroom.
-It is also known as “soft clipping”.
-This trait is important when over-driving tubes for guitar amps, but is less important in microphone preamplifiers.
+The real true advantage of valves over solid-state devices happens at the onset of the distortion of the signal.
+As a valve is driven, the onset of distortion occurs earlier and gradually, whereas, with transistor devices, it sets in abruptly and harshly.
+This concept is very similar to the main difference between analog and digital devices and their headroom.
+It is also known as “soft clipping.”
+This trait is important when over-driving tubes for guitar amps but is less important in microphone preamplifiers.

-Another factor to the myth that tubes sounding better than solid state devices could have been the fact that many transistor designs used Class A/B or B circuit topologies.
+Another factor to the myth that tubes sound better than solid-state devices could have been the fact that many transistor designs used Class A/B or B circuit topologies.
 Older tube amplifiers only utilized class A circuits.
 Class A circuits do not exhibit the crossover distortion found in A/B and B topologies and therefore are considered more musical and pleasing to the ear.
-This lack of crossover distortion is particularly important for quite signals but that’s another topic.
+This lack of crossover distortion is particularly important for quiet signals, but that’s another topic.
 The point is that audio engineers caught on to this and made a move back to recording with early discrete class-A designs like the Quad 8 consoles preamplifier.
-We know that the Quad 8 was really just a Electrodyne recording consoles re-branded due to the fact that preamplifiers topology was recreated with discrete circuits instead of integrated circuits, which in turn could be another reason very early solid state designs were shunned.
+We know that the Quad 8 was really just an Electrodyne recording console re-branded due to the fact that preamplifiers topology was recreated with discrete circuits instead of integrated circuits, which in turn could be another reason very early solid state designs were shunned.